Article II: Membership and Privileges

-1. The Executive Committee, by a simple majority, may establish such standing committees as it deems fit, and elect chairpersons thereof.
+1. The Executive Committee may, by a simple majority, establish and disband standing committees and establish appoint their chairpersons as needed.

 Article VIII: Meetings

-2. Executive Committee meetings shall be convened by the president or at the request of any officer.
+2. Executive Committee meetings are conducted by teleconference several times per year, with report of decisions being transmitted to the membership as needed.
 Action by the Executive Committee shall require approval by a simple majority of the members of the Executive Committee, whether present or absent.

-3. All business meetings of the Society shall be conducted in accordance with Robert’s Rules of Order.
+3. All meetings of the HSA are conducted in accordance with Robert’s Rules of Order.

 1. Amendments to these Bylaws may be proposed by the Executive Committee, by a committee formed for the purpose, or by petition from any ten HSA members.
 Such proposals must be sent to the President.
 Within three months of receipt, the Executive Committee will distribute details of the proposal and provide a mechanism through which all members will be able to cast their ballots.
 Ballots must be returned to the Executive Committee by the membership within thirty days.
 Provided that more than 25% of HSA membership return a ballot, an amendment shall be ratified by a two-thirds vote in favor.